JackkelDragon/AoE2DE_AIBuilder/README.md

 Known Potential Issues:
 - The AI Name entry does not check to see if the entered name is a valid filename.
-- The program was originally designed to be run with Python 2.7.x.
-It should now be compatible with Python 3.9.x onward, but this has not been tested extensively.

 v2 Update (December 2022) Notes:
 - Some bugs relating to unit counts should now be fixed.